jacero-io/kode-operator/README.md

 ### Reporting Issues

-If you find a bug or have a feature request, please create an issue in the [issue tracker](https://github.com/emil-jacero/kode-operator/issues) with as much detail as possible.
+If you find a bug or have a feature request, please create an issue in the [issue tracker](https://github.com/jacero-io/kode-operator/issues) with as much detail as possible.
 Include steps to reproduce the issue and any relevant logs or screenshots.

 ### Development Setup

 1. **Install Dependencies**: Ensure you have the required dependencies installed:
-    - Go version v1.21.0+
+    - Go version v1.22.0+
-    - Docker version 17.03+
+    - Docker version 25.0.0+
     - kubectl version v1.29.1+
-    - Access to a Kubernetes v1.29.1+ cluster
+    - Access to a Kubernetes v1.29.1+ cluster or kind

-2. **Build the Project**: Use `make` to build the project.
+2. **Run the Project**: Use `make` to run the controller.

     ```sh
-    make build
+    make install
     ```

 3. **Run Tests**: Ensure all tests pass before submitting your pull request.

     ```sh
+    make test-unit
-    make test
+    make test-integration
     ```

 ### Documentation